 The late stage of self-employment can be a scary one – where do you go from here?
 If you’re hoping to sell your business or pass it along to a friend or loved one, the options may be overwhelming.
 Many assume that the profits from selling their business will be enough to carry them through retirement, but that’s not always the case.
 By this time, you should be in a position where you have reduced your personal debt and you have started calculating how much you need to retire.
 From there, consider the following steps below:

-Diversify your investments.
 While it’s important to invest in your own company, it’s equally important to diversify your investments to give your portfolio more overall strength.
 These liquid assets can turn into retirement income for you and your family.

-Give yourself time to sell your business.
 Selling your business doesn’t happen overnight and can require a lot of work on your part.
 Don’t wait until you’re reaching retirement to start looking at your options and prepping your business for sale.

-You may not receive a lump sum for your business.
 Often, small business owners receive payments for selling their business and not a lump sum.
 If this is the case, it’s even more important to consider your portfolio and investments to sustain yourself in retirement.

-Boost the amount of money you’re saving towards retirement to 20 percent or more of your income.
 At this point, many financial pressures such as paying for a mortgage or putting your children through college, are no longer an issue.
 Try to fill those retirement accounts as much as you can.
 Consider investing in stocks.
 These are assets that generally stay ahead of inflation and can carry you through retirement, even if you’ve only recently acquired them.